Vichy France: Collaboration with Nazi Germany

-On the other hand, technocrats such as Jean Bichelonne and engineers from the Groupe X-Crise used their position to push various state, administrative, and economic reforms.
+On the other hand, technocrats such as Jean Bichelonne and engineers from the Groupe X-Crise used their position to push state, administrative, and economic reforms.
 These reforms have been cited as evidence of a continuity of the French administration before and after the war.
 Many of these civil servants and the reforms they advocated were retained after the war.
 Just as the necessities of a war economy during the First World War had pushed forward state measures to reorganize the economy of France against the prevailing classical liberal theories – structures retained after the 1919 Treaty of Versailles – reforms adopted during World War II were kept and extended.
 Along with the 15 March 1944 Free French Charter of the Conseil National de la Résistance (CNR), which gathered all Resistance movements under one unified political body, these reforms were a primary instrument in the establishment of post-war dirigisme, a kind of semi-planned economy which led to France becoming a modern social democracy.
 An example of such continuities is the creation of the French Foundation for the Study of Human Problems by Alexis Carrel, a renowned physician who also supported eugenics.
 This institution was renamed as the National Institute of Demographic Studies (INED) after the war and exists to this day.
 Another example is the creation of the national statistics institute, renamed INSEE after the Liberation.

 The reorganization and unification of the French police by René Bousquet, who created the groupes mobiles de réserve (GMR, Reserve Mobile Groups), is another example of Vichy policy reform and restructuring maintained by subsequent governments.
 A national paramilitary police force, the GMR was occasionally used in actions against the French Resistance, but its main purpose was to enforce Vichy authority through intimidation and repression of the civilian population.
 After Liberation, some of its units were merged with the Free French Army to form the Compagnies Républicaines de Sécurité (CRS, Republican Security Companies), France's main anti-riot force.